Bright Spot: Mid-South twins start their own book club to help others

 "We don't tell them everything that's in the book so that way they know they need to learn more about the book so they can actually read it themselves."

-Bryson and Peyton read so many books, these days Mom isn’t buying as many as she used to.
+Bryson and Peighton read so many books, these days Mom isn't buying as many as she used to.
 They generally go to the library to check things out.

 "By the time the books touch our hands they are finished with them, they can read books in a car, we're averaging four to five books a day if they're not doing anything."